syridit/syridit.github.io/_posts/2022-08-30-how-this-site-was-built.md

 - Take a look at the `GemFile`.
 It will be required to deploy the site.
 - Always edit and run locally to check the output.

-If you change the main `_config.yml` file, you need to serve the site again:
+If you change the main `_config.yml` file, you need to serve the site again.

 ```
 bundle exec jekyll serve